younghhk/NCI/README.md

 ---
 ## 2. [Survival Prediction Using Machine Learning](#2-survival-prediction-using-machine-learning)

+> ⚠️ This repository is private.
+Access is restricted to approved collaborators.
+Please contact the owner if you need access.

 ### 📄 Examples with allogeneic hematopoietic cell transplantation (HCT):

 - **Model Performance (AUC Comparison):** [AUC.pdf](model_auc_comparison.pdf)